 That’s not productive—that’s deception.

-People are automating significant portions of their communication while presenting the conversation as real.
-It’s not.
 We try to scale intimacy because we’re trying to maintain too many relationships.
 Instead of culling the number of relationships online or being transparent about using automation tools to augment communication, people often send out their marionette and hope that nobody’s the wiser.
 People are automating significant portions of their communication—wishing people Happy Birthday on Facebook or asking to join someone’s professional network on LinkedIn— while presenting the conversation as real.
 It’s not.

 Botified communication that cloaks itself as authentic is not a harmless form of efficiency—it is a selfish act that completely misunderstands the foundational qualities of relationships.
 In “Marionettes, Inc,” Braling fails to grasp that a replication of himself is not the same thing as himself.
 His marionette may have been able to offer the exact same words as he would to his wife, but that completely misses the value of forming a connection with her.
 Relationships are built on reciprocity of time and emotional energy, so to communicate through automation while hoping that the recipient views it as an authentic investment of time and energy is not the ultimate life hack—it is the ultimate hack job.